 Governor Ramsey then decided to arrest and detain Red Iron when the chief refused to meet in council.
 This led to the disbursement of the Soldiers’ Lodge and the opening of discussions.
 Eventually, eleven chiefs and braves were found willing to sign a receipt for the payment of the hand money.
-As a result $250,000 of the total $275,000 was paid directly to the traders and half-breeds as stipulated in the traders’ paper.
+As a result $250,000 of the total $275,000 was paid directly to the traders and those of mixed-race as stipulated in the traders’ paper.

 Excerpt from Ceding Contempt

 I stepped outside to see forty to fifty warriors, firmly resolved to do battle or force the release of their cherished leader.
 A sudden tinge of fear enveloped me like a wave splashing against my body.
 Out in front was Lean Bear, the principal brave of Red Iron’s band.
 The Dakota warriors halted their march about one hundred feet from the U.S. soldiers.
 Lean Bear, a large man with broad shoulders, thick arms, and powerful legs, removed his blanket and brandished his knife.
 He turned to his Dakota brethren and began recounting to them the war-like deeds of their imprisoned chief.

 “Ho, ho!” they shouted with each statement Lean Bear made on account of Red Iron’s brave exploits.

 Then he turned, and for all to hear he began an impassioned call to war.